 About $2.6 billion, or 9 percent, was added to Louisiana’s economy by UL Lafayette graduates due to degree attainment.

-Louisiana Ragin' Cajuns® compete at the highest level of collegiate athletics.
-Football is a member of NCAA Division 1.
+Louisiana Ragin' Cajuns® compete at the highest level of collegiate athletics in the NCAA's Division 1.

 UL Lafayette sports: